Relationship capital, that is– the goodwill of people earned over time, which is more valuable than money in the bank.

-And so you’ll find that the most successful people have global visions that create the most good, while finding an economic vehicle (a for-profit company) to accomplish their goals.
+And so you’ll find that the most successful people have global visions that create the best while finding an economic vehicle (a for-profit company) to accomplish their goals.

 Like-minded, mission-driven people attract one another, while “the garbage takes itself out” (my favorite quote of the last month).

 Have you defined your WHY, so that you can then be a magnet to attract the people you want in your life?